Supreme Court of Missouri: Current judges

-Robin Ransom is the latest appointee to the Court, having been appointed by Missouri Governor Mike Parson in May 2021.
+Ginger Gooch is the latest appointee to the Court, having been appointed by Missouri Governor Mike Parson in October 2023.
 The judges rotate the two-year term of Chief Justice among themselves.
 The Chief Justice is Constitutionally empowered to preside over the court and to be the "chief administrative officer" of the state judicial system.
-The Chief Justice is Paul C. Wilson, whose term began July 1, 2021 and will serve until June 30, 2023.
+The current Chief Justice is W. Brent Powell, whose term began July 1, 2025 and will serve until June 30, 2027.

-Vacancies and pending nominations
+As of 1 September 2025, the makeup of the court is:

 Clerk of the Supreme Court of Missouri

 The Clerk of the Supreme Court of Missouri is responsible for a wide range of duties, including the supervision of the internal administrative function of the Court itself as well as the planning and administrative direction of the Missouri Judicial Conference, the organization of all the state's judges.
 As of January 1, 2017, the clerk is Betsy AuBuchon, the first woman to serve in that position.